To succeed as a leader, you must master the Leader’s Triumvirate.

 Effective leaders master the 1st item in the Leader’s Triumvirate.
 They are masters at prioritizing and allocating their time and leading themselves based on what’s Important, not what’s Urgent.
 And are doubly rigorous in addressing matters that are Important but Not Urgent.

-In our next post, we’ll discuss the 2nd item in the Leader’s Triumvirate, which you’ll need to master the 3rd.
+In our next 60-Second Read (okay maybe it’s just a bit longer than 60 seconds), we’ll discuss the 2nd item in the Leader’s Triumvirate, which you’ll need to master the 3rd.

 Usque iterum … (Latin for “Until next time” – with thanks to Google Translate.)